Over $1 Billion won for our clients!

 • Spinal cord damage

 Lifelong complications can arise after an accident with a truck.
 Even if your injury seems minor, it could cause ongoing pain or certain limitations that affect your daily life.
 People who end up with a disability often can’t return to work and have to worry about how they will afford their treatment.
-The truck driver’s insurance company should be the one to pay for your expenses, so you don’t have to pay for anything out of pocket.

 Compensation You Could Seek In An Insurance Claim

 The fault system in North Carolina states that the person who causes an accident must be financially responsible for the injured victim’s losses.
 The insurance company often becomes the source of compensation.
-Federal regulations require all trucking companies to purchase liability policies for their truck drivers.
-If the driver is involved in a crash and the insurance company determines it was their fault, the injured party should receive a settlement.

 Since large trucks tend to cause more significant damage and injuries than small cars, the insurance coverage is much higher than the standard auto insurance policy.
 The Federal Motor Carrier Safety Administration issues minimum limits depending on the weight of the truck and the type of cargo it’s transporting: